 The Tagger requires the Creole plugin 'Tagger_Chemistry' to be loaded.
-It requires the following PRs to have been run first: tokeniser and sentence splitter.
+It requires the following PRs to have been run first: tokeniser and sentence splitter (the annotation set containing the Tokens and Sentences can be set using the annotationSetName runtime parameter).
 There are four init parameters giving the locations of the two gazetteer list definitions, the element mapping file and the JAPE grammar used by the tagger (in previous versions of the tagger these files were fixed and loaded from inside the ChemTagger.jar file).
 Unless you know what you are doing you should accept the default values.